 Soft and Bioinspired Robot Locomotion and Manipulation

 Soft robots, i.e., robots made of soft materials, can undergo large changes in shape and adapt mechanically to their environments.
 Bioinspired robots take inspiration from the capabilities of animals and plants in nature, which often far surpass current robots.
-We are currently researching the design and modeling of soft and bioinspired robots, inspired by the growth of vines, the locomotion of amoebas, and the motion of animals with prehensile tails.
+We are currently researching design, modeling, and control of soft and bioinspired robots, inspired by the growth of vines, the locomotion of amoebas, and the motion of animals with prehensile tails.

-Current researchers: Ciera McFarland, Nelson Badillo, Molly Doerfler, and Tim DeMaro
+Current researchers: Ciera McFarland, Allison Fick, and Eddie Pohl

 Shape and Force Sensing for Soft Robots

 Soft robots can be considered to have infinite degrees of freedom in their shape and contact conditions with their environment.
-This causes challenges in sensing their state, as existing sensors are often not designed to flex, stretch, or cover large areas.
+This makes it challenging to sense their state, as existing sensors are often not designed to bend, stretch, or cover large areas.
 We are currently researching fiber optic and air pressure sensing to allow for large area coverage and full-state sensing of soft robots, which can be used to improve robot control and enable new behaviors.

 Current researchers: Michael Mitchell and Kabir Madan